Sample Complexity of Composite Quantum Hypothesis Testing: Main Results: Sample Complexity Bounds

 \subsection{Lower Bounds on Sample Complexity}

 We now present lower bounds on the $\delta$-sample complexity of composite QHT, generalizing the results in \cite{cheng2025invitation}.
 We define as the maximum fidelity between pairs of quantum states within the uncertainty sets.
+We then have the following.

 \begin{theorem} Let $\mathcal D_1,\mathcal D_2$ be arbitrary compact sets of quantum states.
 Then, for $p, \delta \in (0,1)$,

 \end{theorem} \begin{IEEEproof} Since the min-max error probability is defined in a worst-case sense over the uncertainty sets, we have $ n^\ast(\delta,p,\mathcal D_{1}, \mathcal D_{2}) \ge n^\ast(\delta,p,\rho_1,\rho_2)$ for any pair $(\rho_1,\rho_2)$, and hence $ n^\ast(\delta,p,\mathcal D_{1}, \mathcal D_{2}) \ge \sup_{\rho_i\in\mathcal D_i} n^\ast(\delta,p,\rho_1,\rho_2)$.
 Therefore, the desired result follows from the lower bound in \Cref{th:singleton} by taking the supremum over all pairs of states $(\rho_1,\rho_2)$. \end{IEEEproof} \Cref{th:lb_on_sample_complexity} shows that the lower bound of the sample complexity depends on the least distinguishable pair of states from $\mathcal{D}_1 \times \mathcal{D}_2$.
 For singleton sets, \Cref{th:lb_on_sample_complexity} collapses to the lower bound in \Cref{th:singleton}.